-- Software switch (ENABLE) via SDU, IQView4, IQView8 or network.

-- Switched live (230VAC) input, PIR etc.

-- Extra Low voltage contacts.

-- · Night cooling / summer free-cooling strategy.
+- Software switch via strategy. - Switched live (230VAC) input, PIR etc. via digital input - · Low voltage contacts via digital input. - Night cooling / summer free-cooling strategy.

-- Scheduled via weekly calendar.

 When the enable signal is removed, the unit will run on for a time defined by the run-on setpoint.
 If an electric heater is fitted, the fans will automatically run-on for an extra 2 minutes, without heating, in order to dissipate residual heat.